scottclowe/matlab-schemer/README.md

 should run `schemer_import('schemes/default.prf')`.

-This will import the MATLAB default theme from the stylesheet `default.prf` which comes as part of `schemer`.
+This will import the MATLAB default theme from the stylesheet `default.prf` which comes as part of Schemer.

 You may be tempted to instead revert the colours by clicking the `Restore Default Colors` buttons in the `Color` pane of the MATLAB preferences.
-However, this will be less effective than importing the default colours through `schemer` because these buttons will not reset all the MATLAB colour preferences.
+However, this will be less effective than importing the default colours through Schemer because these buttons will not reset all the MATLAB colour preferences.
 (There is no reset button for the Editor display preferences pane, nor for the other language syntax supported by MATLAB, which is available in the Editor Languages panel.)